jamesallardice/jslint-error-explanations/README.md

  - All `textarea` elements are automatically converted into simple interactive JSLint-enabled editors.
 You can pass options to JSLint with the `data-jslintopts` attribute.
 Its value should be a JSON string:

    `<textarea data-jslintopts='{ "adsafe": true, "fragment": true }'></textarea>`

+## License

+All articles on the site are licensed under the <a href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License (CC BY-SA 3.0)</a>.
+That means you are free to do whatever you like with them, as long as you include a notice that the content was found on this site.